cristopher1/vue3-reactive-storage/README.md

 ### 🏠 [Homepage](https://github.com/cristopher1/vue3-reactive-storage)

 A Vue3 plugin to use reactivity with object that implements the Storage interface, for example: localStorage, sessionStorage or customer object.
 Working with one or various app instances.
-Based on [@cljimenez/vue-localstorage-reactive](https://www.npmjs.com/package/@cljimenez/vue-localstorage-reactive)
+Based on [@cljimenez/vue-localstorage-reactive](https://www.npmjs.com/package/@cljimenez/vue-localstorage-reactive).
+Include the class ReactiveWebStorageError used by ReactiveWebStorage to throw Errors.

 ### [Index](#index)